serverless-is/aws-lambda-with-dynamodb/README.md

 This project demonstrates how to make CRUD operations using AWS Lambda, AWS Dynamodb, AWS API Gateway via simple REST API with Node.js v12 and Typescript v4 using the Serverless Framework [Serverless Framework v2](https://www.serverless.com/).
 It includes the following files and folders.

 - handler - Code for the application's Lambda function.
-- serverless.ts - Typescript template that defines the application's AWS Lambda service, functions and resources
+- serverless.ts - A typescript template that defines the application's AWS Lambda service, function, resources and trigger events
 - package.json - Dev Dependencies and plugin `serverless-plugin-typescript`

 **Table of contents:**